Dreamers Graduate Loan Program Student Bill of Rights

 - Cost-Effective Terms: Student loan amounts are capped for eligible degree programs based on a manageable debt-to-income threshold with annual percentage rates based on those of the federal Grad PLUS loan program.

 - Fair, Student-Friendly Loan Servicing: Students will be supported in their debt repayment with dedicated servicing.

-4. Right to be heard
+4. Right to Transparency and Individual Privacy

 Students have the right to have their voices and feedback heard.
 To that extent, students are encouraged to share their feedback and suggestions to improve the program.